 Author: Anum Younas

-University: Institute of Applied Psychology, Punjab University, Lahore, Pakistan
+University: Centre for Clinical Psychology, Punjab University, Lahore, Pakistan